 Sunday Monday Tuesday Wednesday Thursday Friday Saturday

 6.5 8 8

 10 a.m. - 8 a.m. - 4 3 p.m. - 11

 4:30 p.m. p.m. p.m.

+Weekly To tal of hours: 22 2.5 •

 Tasks/Activities that support the development of Competencies: Student continued to refine the student integrative learning contract with her Field Instructor, while obtaining feedback from the staff and students that have been at the site longer than student.
 Student attended a specialized training on trauma and began organizing his notes as he is scheduled to make a presentation on this training at the next scheduled staff meeting.
 Student wrote his first case notes and with significant rewrite, the notes were submitted with his Field Instructor's signature.
 Student spent time meeting with several workers to schedule time to accompany them on home visits, medical and court appointments.